Kelly Ripa Posts Shirtless Pic Of Husband Mark Consuelos: ‘You’ve Been Warned’

 “Dad bod on fire!” said the fourth fan, reminding Instagram users that the 49-year-old actor is a father to three children: Michael, Lola, and Joaquin.

 Mark joined the cast of the series when it aired on DirecTV during Season 2.
 He portrays the character of Sean Chapas, one of Alvey Kulina’s (Frank Grillo) oldest friends, who changed the fate of Alvey’s Venice-based MMA gym.
-At the time the series also starred Nick Jonas who played Nate Kulina.
-Kingdom‘s current season and its subsequent two seasons are now available to stream on Netflix.
+At the time, the series also starred Nick Jonas who played Nate Kulina.
+Kingdom’s current season and its previous two seasons are now available to stream on Netflix.